itsDavidSQ/laravel-api-redaktor/README.md

 ### Versioning

 API versioning can be implemented using various strategies; all of them with pros and cons.
-For this reason, Redaktør lets you choose what strategy best suits your needs by providing an implementation for the most commonly used strategies.
+For this reason, API Redaktør lets you choose what strategy best suits your needs by providing an implementation for the most commonly used strategies.

 A strategy is responsible to identify the intended target version.
 That is, to find out what version of the API the integrator is trying to interact with.

-Redaktør does not make any assumptions about your version naming convention; however, it advises to use a date-based version naming approach, where each version name is the date when the revision was implemented/released.
+API Redaktør does not make any assumptions about your version naming convention; however, it advises to use a date-based version naming approach, where each version name is the date when the revision was implemented/released.
 I.e.: `2020-10-20`.

 By default, a custom `API-Version` header specifying the target version is expected.
-This default can be configured by modifying the `strategies` configuration in the published `redaktor.php` configuration file, as shown in the following sections.
+This default can be configured by modifying the `strategies` configuration in the published `api-redaktor.php` configuration file, as shown in the following sections.

 If no version is defined in the request, or it is defined but does not match an existing one, the latest version is presumed.

 #### Custom Header

-APIs using a custom header as their versioning strategy may use the `\DSLabs\LaravelRedaktor\Version\CustomHeaderStrategy` strategy.
+APIs using a custom header as their versioning strategy may use the `\DSLabs\LaravelApiRedaktor\Version\CustomHeaderStrategy` strategy.

 The Custom Header strategy is configured as the default strategy.
 It expects an `API-Version` header indicating the version to be used.
 E.g.:
 ```text